You want to replace a new battery for your car, you should read carefully the following steps to do it safely and properly.

 – Step 1: Set up a safe working environment.
 Park your vehicle on a level ground, safe from traffic, away from sparks or live flames.
 Pull the handbrake, don’t smoke, make sure people nearby don’t smoke either.
 Wear gloves, glasses because not only dangerous currents, but the battery contains sulfuric acid electrolyte that easily burns skin or flammable gas.

 – Step 2: Open the bonnet, use the strut to keep the hood open.
 Most newer cars have an automatic bonnet that holds the position without struts.

 – Step 3: Locate old batteries.
 Most batteries are usually placed on either side of the chassis, where it is easy to interfere.
 The battery is rectangular in shape, on top there are two connecting stakes.
-Some European cars, like BMWs, put the batteries under the carpet in the bodywork, or inside the fenders like the Chrysler car.
+Some European cars, such as BMWs, put their batteries under the carpet in the bodywork, or inside the fenders like Chrysler’s.

 – Step 4: Determine the piles, clearly distinguish which piles are positive, which are negative with signs (+) and (-) respectively.

 – Step 5: Remove the negative pole first using a wrench, then the anode.
 Remember to position the two stakes correctly so you don’t get it wrong when you install a new battery.
 Always remember, remove the cathode and then the anode.
 This is because removing the anode first can cause a short circuit when it hits a grounding device in the vehicle.

 – Step 6: Similarly we remove the anode.